KonstantinSKY/Selen/README.md

 - `data` - parameters of page tests in Python dictionary format `{key: value}`

-possible keys for parameters:
+Possible keys for `data` parameters:
--`wait` - the key of the tuple locator value for wait and find WebElement -`title` - the key of the string title for checking -`url` - the key of the string url for checking wit current page url
+- `wait` - the key of the tuple locator value for wait and find WebElement
+- `title` - the key of the string title for checking
+- `url` - the key of the string url for checking wit current page url

 if `data` is absent by default the method will check Images and Links only
 ```python